PRIMO stands for the Program for Research in Markets and Organizations.

 As a continuing Harvard College undergraduate, you are covered by your regular Harvard health insurance during the summer.

-No. Individuals who are selected for PRIMO must commit to the entire ten-week Program.
+No. Individuals who are selected for PRIMO must commit to being on campus for the entire ten-week Program, from 8 June - 13 August 2015.
+Any questions about this should be directed to Marais Canali Young.

 Two references are required for PRIMO.